10 Facts about Radial Loop Fingerprints!

 Hand analyst Magda van Dijk writes in 'Standaardwerk Univerele Handleeskunde' (page 165):

 TRANSLATED FROM DUTCH LANGUAGE: "A radial loop belongs to a person who has his own ideas and his own way of working, especially if he wants to start something new.
-He's open to suggestions from others, but only if these correspond with his own interests or ideas.
-He likes to take initiative, and tends to do this by putting his own interests above those of others."

-Read more: 10 Facts about arch fingerprints!
+• 10 Facts about arch fingerprints